vibscc/DALI/README.md

 # <assay> can either be BCR or TCR
 ```

+# Example data

+Example data to use with this tool can be downloaded here: https://cloud.irc.ugent.be/public/index.php/s/9ys5czsaNtNQtSd

 ## FAQ

 **Q**: What cellranger folder do I need to provide to load the vdj data?